 Instructions

-- Slice the eggplant into ¾-inch to 1 inch thick chunks (refer notes on cutting).
+- Slice the eggplant into ¾-inch to 1 inch thick chunks (refer notes on how to cut eggplant for stir frying).
 Place them in a large bowl filled with room temperature water, 1 teaspoon salt and gently mix to dissolve salt.
 Leave aside for 10-15 minutes.
 Tip - Place a plate or lid on top of the eggplant so they stay submerged in the water.
 Prepare sauce and chop aromatics in the mean time.

-- Sauce - Add all sauce ingredients into a small bowl and mix well.
+- Mix sauce - Add all sauce ingredients into a small bowl and mix well.

 - Drain water and pat dry the eggplant chunks with paper towels.
 Sprinkle 2 tablespoons cornstarch and stir until thoroughly combined.

 - Reduce heat to medium, add remaining 1 tablespoon oil into the pan and stir fry shallots, garlic and ginger, for 1 to 2 minutes or softened.
-Add all eggplant chunks and sauce (Tip - make sure to stir the sauce couple of times before pouring to dissolve any cornstarch settled in the bottom).
+Add all eggplant chunks and sauce.
+Tip: Make sure to stir the sauce a couple of times before pouring to dissolve any cornstarch settled in the bottom.

 - Toss gently a few times, until evenly combined and thickened.
 Serve hot with rice, fried rice or noodles.